 Your purchasing manager, however, may want to base purchase decisions on up-front price alone.
 It’s tempting (and seems easier) to look at the immediate cost of an item.
 Taking the time to do a detailed TCO analysis uncovers less apparent indirect costs – preventing unnecessary future losses.

 Consider all the factors.
 Then compare the bottom line.
 The option with the lowest TCO will be a better value over time.
 Start by asking: what is the expected ownership life for this item?
-Next, ID essential cost categories that will have an impact on overall cost.
+Next, ID essential cost categories that will have an impact on the overall cost.

-Within these, probe into all possible costs: obvious, hidden, immediate and indirect.
+Within these, probe into all possible costs: obvious, hidden, immediate, and indirect.
 Hidden costs can have a big impact on overall cost across an asset’s life cycle.
 Costs to consider include: